Solved case

 Dawson murder case

 The Dawson family—parents Carnell and Angela Dawson and their five children, seven people in total—died on October 16, 2002, after their home in the Oliver neighborhood of East Baltimore, Maryland, was firebombed.
-According to the Wikipedia account of the case, Angela Dawson had repeatedly alerted police to drug dealing, assault, and other crimes taking place in the neighborhood before the attack occurred.
+Angela Dawson had repeatedly alerted police to drug dealing, assault, and other crimes taking place in the neighborhood before the attack occurred.

 The family had already endured repeated vandalism of their home and survived an earlier arson attempt on October 3, 2002, before the second and fatal firebombing two weeks later killed all seven family members.
 The scale of the crime, and the fact that city officials were reportedly aware of escalating violence directed at the family beforehand, produced significant public outcry.
 City officials responded by stating that they had offered to relocate the family and that the offer had been refused.